Unsupervised Monocular Depth Estimation Based on Hierarchical Feature-Guided Diffusion: Experiment

 \subsection{Main Results}

-We first evaluate our approach on the KITTI raw dataset using the metrics described in \cite{eigen}, as shown in Table \ref{result-kitti}.
-Our approach demonstrates superior performance compared to current methods based on both discriminative and generative networks, particularly in the Sq.
-Rel metric.
-Since Sq.
-Rel is more sensitive to large error points, this indicates that our approach exhibits greater stability in handling extreme value ranges in depth estimation.
+We first evaluate the depth predicted by our method on the KITTI raw dataset using the metrics described in \cite{eigen}, as shown in Table \ref{re_de}.
+We show that our proposed method outperforms among generative-based methods.
+Due to different training strategies, discriminative networks directly learn the mapping between input and output, while generative networks aim to learn the distribution of data.
+Although the accuracy of generative-based methods is slightly less compared to discriminative-based methods, generative-based methods demonstrate greater robustness.
+We compare our algorithm with several typical monocular depth estimation methods based on discriminative networks.
+Our method exhibits a comparable level of these methods.

-Considering that in real-world visual system, captured images can be affected by factors such as camera shake, weather conditions, and more, resulting in blurry or noisy images.
-It is crucial for the model to possess strong robustness.
-To evaluate the robustness of our approach, we utilize the Imgaug library \cite{imgaug} to process the KITTI raw test set.
-We generate simulated images with motion blur, rainy conditions, and camera obstructions, where the first two correspond to domain-level anomalies as categorized in autonomous driving \cite{auto_drive_challenge}, while the third represents pixel-level anomalies.
-Here, the camera obstructions simulate irregular dew accumulation on the sensors during early mornings.
+In the test set of the KITTI raw dataset, the images used for evaluation are ideally clear and of high quality.
+However, in real-world driving scenarios, captured images could be affected by factors such as camera shake, weather, etc., leading to blurry or noisy images.
+Hence, to evaluate the robustness of our methods, we apply the Imgaug library \cite{imgaug} to process the test set of KITTI raw, generating simulated images with motion blur, rainy conditions, and the presence of noise on the camera, which emulates the scenario where irregular dew has attached to the camera sensors during the early morning.
+According to the categorization of anomalies in autonomous driving \cite{auto_drive_challenge}, images with motion blur and rainy conditions can be associated with domain-level anomalies, while the presence of noise on the camera sensors can be associated with pixel-level anomalies.
+Both types of anomalies are relatively common in real-world driving scenarios.